w3f/polkadot-wiki/docs/redenomination.md

 The [DOT](learn-dot) was voted by the community to be redenominated from its initial representation of 10e12 Plancks to 10e10 Plancks.
 In other words, the DOT went from having twelve decimal places of precision to only ten decimal places of precision.
-The overall effect of this change was that the amount of Polkadot's smallest unit, the Planck remained constant, while DOT balances for all holders was increased by a factor of ten.
+The overall effect of this change was that the amount of Polkadot's smallest unit, the Planck, remained constant, while DOT balance for all holders was increased by a factor of ten.

 ```